Tomb of the Red Queen: The discovery

 In the spring of 1994, a young Mexican archaeologist named Fanny López Jiménez was performing routine stabilization work on a temple adjacent to the Temple of the Inscriptions.
-Fanny noted a small crack on the stairs, partially covered by masonry and some weeds.
+López Jiménez noted a small crack on the stairs, partially covered by masonry and some weeds.
 Using her flashlight and a mirror, she peered into a narrow passageway hidden by the stairs, that seemed to connect to a sealed door.
 She immediately notified the team leader, Arnoldo Gonzales Cruz, of her discovery.

-The next day the archaeology team working for the National Institute of Anthropology and History of Mexico, began to explore what Fanny had uncovered.
+The next day the archaeology team working for the National Institute of Anthropology and History of Mexico, began to explore what López Jiménez had uncovered.
 They located a small blocked door on a vertical section on the second level of the pyramid, about 2.8 meters above the level of the Plaza.
 The team removed the masonry and found a narrow corridor six meters long, blocked by debris, leading into the pyramid.
 That corridor led to another corridor, fifteen meters long, made of large limestone blocks, which ran from north to south inside the pyramid.
 This corridor was free of debris.
 There were three chambers on the south side of the corridor; two were open and empty, with signs of rituals performed in front, but the third was blocked by a stone wall covered with stucco, and traces of pigment.